top of page

 The pasts that succeed one another could never be prophesied from one another.
 Nothing is lost, but that which arrives that is novel gives a continually new past.
 G.H.
 Mead

 It is these forgotten stories, tales, myths and legends that we are interested in because they inform us of possible alternate versions of what may have happened long ago.
 Many of these stories are in themselves a virtual commentary on the human psyche and mindset from the past which in turn informs the present.
 It is important to study and research these forgotten narratives, just as archeologists, scientists and historians discover new information and finds that reveal something we knew not before.
-Rediscovering the lost narratives of the past sheds light on what could be the lost truth of any aspect of history or widely held beliefs which we may have been taught to be accepted as fact.
+Rediscovering the lost narratives of the past sheds light on what could be the lost truth of any aspect of history or widely held beliefs which we may have been taught to be accepted as fact, or these alternate versions inform us of the mindset of a society at the time.
 This rediscovering process presents fresh insight informing us of the creative imagination of the human mind.
-The bardic arts are such an expression of the mores and commonly held beliefs of a culture and a people in time.
+The bardic arts are such an expression of the mores, virtues and commonly held beliefs of a culture and a people in time.

-~Echoes of Antiquity~ presents those nearly lost or forgotten narratives in the ancient classical style of what the ancient Greeks labeled as an epyllion, a shortened version or segment of a tale taken from a longer, popular epic narration cycle.
+~Echoes of Antiquity~ presents those nearly lost or forgotten narratives in the ancient classical style of what the ancient Hellenes labeled as an epyllion, a shortened version or segment of a tale taken from a popular, longer epic narration cycle.
 Utilizing recitation, music and acting as would have been performed at the courts of ancient royalty, we endeavor to share with audiences our interpretation of what such a storytelling performance may have been like as well as convey the spirit and essence of the piece and the subject.

 persian griffin.jpg